-Hours - 9:40 AMDivine Liturgy - 10:00 AMPrivate Confession - Half hour before any service.
-See Fr Matthew for other times.General Confession - 9:45 AM on the first Sunday of each monthPannikhidas - after Divine Liturgy 3rd Sunday of each month Coffee hour - after Liturgy (Church School has ended for the school year.)
-We would like to welcome all parish visitors and invite you to join us after the Liturgy, downstairs, for Coffee hour.
+Hours - 9:40 AM

+Divine Liturgy - 10:00 AM

+Private Confession - Half hour before any service.

+See Fr Matthew for other times.

+General Confession - 9:45 AM on the first Sunday of each month Pannikhidas - after Divine Liturgy 3rd Sunday of each month Coffee hour - after Liturgy, downstairs in the Community Room Church School - Sunday 9:30 AM Today is the Last Sunday School meeting this school year.
+We would like to welcome all parish visitors and invite you to join us after the Liturgy for Coffee hour.
 Announcements: